ternaustralia/linkeddata-site/tern-ontology/dev-guide/rlp-protocol/overview.md

 # DAWE RLP Protocol

-:::warning
+:::info
-This section is incomplete and will be revised.
+This section is in draft.
+The content and structure of the document may change until it is released.
 :::

 :::warning TODO